Employment

 Open Positions

-MSU is a comprehensive Carnegie R1 (Very High Research Activity) institution that serves more than 23,000 students.
 Known for its beautiful, expansive campus MSU is enhanced by robust relationships with the surrounding area and is highly regarded for its strong community engagement.
 A founding member of the Southeastern Conference, MSU is dedicated to fulfilling its land-grant mission by serving and inspiring the people of Mississippi.
-MSU leads the state in research expenditures and consistently ranks among NSF’s top 100 research universities.
-More details about the university and surrounding areas can be found here.
+MSU leads the state in research expenditures and is ranked among NSF’s top 100 research universities.
+More details about the university and the surrounding areas can be found here.

 Located in the growing city of Starkville, Mississippi, we are within a short drive of more than 120,000 acres of state and federal natural areas, with abundant recreational opportunities.
 Starkville is also located within convenient driving distance of several major metropolitan areas, including Atlanta (4.5 hours), Memphis (3 hours), Birmingham (2 hours), and New Orleans (4.5 hours).